tfarray/OpenApi-To-PowerShell/README.md

 Requirements :
 * Powershell 6 or 7

-# How to create a module
+# Step 1 : Create the .ps1 file
+Note : The `.ps1` file is meant to be volatile.
+You should try not to make any modification in it.
+The idea is that if a new version of the API comes out, you can simply run the instruction again to update it.
-* If you have a yml file, convert it to a json file.
-Many convertors exist on the web
+* If you have a `.yml` file, convert it to a `.json` file.
+Many online convertors exist.
-* copy the .json file to the Projects Directory, and name the file the exact name of your project
+* copy the `.json` file to the *Projects* Directory, and name the file the exact name of your project
-* Run the command `ConvertProject.ps1 MyProjectName` (which should also be the json file name)
+* Run the command `ConvertProject.ps1 MyProjectName` (which should also be the name of the `.json` file)
-* Find the .ps1 file in the output folder
+* Find the `.ps1` file in the *Output* folder

-* Build your own functions using the examples :
+# Step 2 : Create the .ps1m (and .ps1d) files
+As the `.ps1` file contains all the commands that you will be doing, the `.ps1m` should contain 2 functions that will do all the API calls :
-  * invoke-MyProject
+* `invoke-MyProject`
-  * initialize-MyProject
+* `initialize-MyProject`
+This code is not yet generated, and you will need to get inspired by the examples that are in this repository.
+Only once, you will need to create a manifest file.
+There is a built in command that will do it for you, example :
+* `New-ModuleManifest -Path E:\OpenApi-To-PowerShell\Examples\GitHub\GitHub.psd1 -Author OpenApi-To-PowerShell -NestedModules GitHub.ps1 -CmdletsToExport * -FunctionsToExport * -VariablesToExport * -AliasesToExport *`

 # How to use the new module ?
-* First, you will have to create those 2 functions in a new, or an existing module file :
-  * invoke-MyProject
-  * initialize-MyProject
-* If this is a new module, you will also need to create a module manifest
-  * Example : `New-ModuleManifest -Path E:\OpenApi-To-PowerShell\Examples\GitHub\GitHub.psd1 -Author OpenApi-To-PowerShell -NestedModules GitHub.ps1 -CmdletsToExport * -FunctionsToExport * -VariablesToExport * -AliasesToExport *`
 * Load the module `import-module mymodule`
 * Load your credentials to the module : `initialize-MyProject -Credential $Credential`
   * Where `$Credential` is a PsCredential Object
 * Done !
 You should be able to use any commands

-# Customize your project
+# Customize your project and the output commands
 Before customizing, let's agree on how we name things.
 * Powershell functions : `Get-MyProjectMyAction`
   * `Get` is the **verb**